 Bhutan, a Buddhist kingdom on the Himalayas’ eastern edge, is known for its monasteries, fortresses (or dzongs), and dramatic landscapes that range from subtropical plains to steep mountains and valleys.
 In the High Himalayas, Peaks such as 7,326 m.
-Jomolhari are popular trekking destinations.
+Jomolhari is a popular trekking destination.
 Paro Taktsang monastery (also known as Tiger’s Nest) clings to cliffs above the forested Paro Valley.

-The country’s landscape ranges from lush subtropical plains in the south to the sub-alpine Himalayan mountains in the north, where there are peaks in excess of 7,000 meters.
+The country’s landscape ranges from lush subtropical plains in the south to the sub-alpine Himalayan mountains in the north, where there are peaks above 7,000 meters.
 Gangkhar Puensum is the highest peak in Bhutan, and it may also be the highest unclimbed mountain in the world.
 The wildlife of Bhutan is notable for its diversity.

 A great example of a traditional way of living in this modern day is Bhutan with gross happiness.
 If you wish to explore spiritual and simple life in the 21st century Bhutan is one of the countries.
 This Himalayan kingdom journey will be a life-changing experience.